-Before you begin entering any information, make sure you have a coding policy that will be followed by everyone who uses MainBoss.
+Before you begin entering any information, establish a coding policy that will be followed by everyone who uses MainBoss.
 Stick to the policy with absolute consistency.
 This is particularly important in large organizations-you have to make sure every MainBoss user is taking the same approach.